1. Home

 “Yes, lots, especially on the commute to or from work, but I had plenty doing the same when I was going 30 mph on those roads.”
 Martyn, 46

 “Yes!
 But those same people are very likely the same ones that would have tailgated me when the road was 30mph.
 I'm a motorcyclist, so tailgating is a big issue for me.
-It’s not exaggeration or hyperbole to say that it is quite literally lethal to bikers.
+It’s not an exaggeration to say that it is quite literally lethal to bikers.
 And we can be killed just as easily at 20mph as we can at 70mph.
 There is zero excuse for tailgating, ever.”
 Byron, 41

 Whether you’re being tailgated on a 50 mph road or a 20 mph road, the advice on dealing with tailgaters is the same.
 Pull over when it’s safe to do so or let them pass.
 Getting angry or pulling a face in your rear view mirror could make the situation worse.